SuperOfficeDocs/superoffice-docs/docs/api/project/project-tables.md

 The Responsible field is showing us an employee’s person name.
 The employees are stored in the `Associate` table.
 The `Project` table has an `associate_id` field that we use to look up the associate record.
 The associate record refers to a Person record through its `person_id`.

 The three fields below the `Responsible` field are all user-defined.
-They values are stored in a table called `UDProjectSmall`, while the labels and default values for these fields are stored in a table called `UdefField`.
+The values are stored in a table called `UDProjectSmall`, while the labels and default values for these fields are stored in a table called `UdefField`.

 There is a field called "Web site" which can contain zero or more web addresses.
 There is no URL field in the project record, but there is a table called `URL` which contains a many-to-one relation through its `project_id` field.

 The relations are one-to-one mostly.
-At this level, the database structure isn’t terribly complicated.
+At this level, the database structure isn’t very complicated.

 > [!NOTE]
-> The name in the Associate table is not the full name – it is actually the login name, the user name.
+> The name in the Associate table is not the full name – it's the login name, the user name.
 The full name is stored in the person record.

 So putting together a project display is just a matter of reading the right record, and then following the relations arrows out to the right tables.